nacis/atlasofdesign.org/about/staff.md

 <strong>Caroline Rose</strong> served as editor for Volume 5 and is a GIS specialist and cartographer at the Wisconsin Geological and Natural History Survey, where her designs help people visualize the geology and groundwater of the state.
 She enjoys working in sculptural media just as much as javascript.
 Find her on Twitter at <a href="https://twitter.com/cmrrose">@cmrRose</a>.

 <strong>Vanessa Knoppke-Wetzel</strong> served as editor for Volume 5 and is a detail-oriented cartographer, analyst and designer that loves thinking about how to create and design products and utilize spatial data to tell visual stories in the best way possible.
 She is a Senior Map Designer at Mapbox, and also the founder of #creativeCarto.
 In her free time, you can find her lifting weights, running, or enjoying the outdoors.
-Chat with her on twitter: <a href="https://twitter.com/run_for_funner">@run_for_funner</a>
+Chat with her on Twitter: <a href="https://twitter.com/run_for_funner">@run_for_funner</a>

 <strong>Alethea Steingisser</strong> served as an editor for Volume 4 and is a cartographer and production manager at the University of Oregon's InfoGraphics Lab.
 She works primarily on large atlas projects and loves maps because of their ability to tell complex stories.
 You can find her on Twitter at <a href="https://twitter.com/asteingisser">@asteingisser</a>.